-- Sign in and sit at your assigned seat at all times! - Copy the Aim and complete the Do Now (continue work from previous day) - Fruitfully participate in class instruction (learning activities) - Demonstrate annotated evidence of your understanding of concepts and reading material through written, oral and visual responses.
+- Sign in and sit at your assigned seat at all times! - Copy the Aim, complete the Do Now, submit the exit slip (continue work from previous day) - Fruitfully participate in class instruction (learning activities) - Demonstrate annotated evidence of your understanding of concepts and reading material through written, oral and visual responses.